MicrosoftDocs/xamarin-docs/docs/ios/user-interface/controls/uistackview.md

 When working with a Stack View, you can think of the **Alignment** as the **X** and **Y** location of the subview and the **Distribution** as the **Height** and **Width**.

 > [!IMPORTANT]
-> **NOTE:** `UIStackView` is designed as a non-rendering container view and as such, it is not drawn to the canvas like other subclasses of `UIView`.
+> `UIStackView` is designed as a non-rendering container view and as such, it is not drawn to the canvas like other subclasses of `UIView`.
 So setting properties such as `BackgroundColor` or overriding `DrawRect` will have no visual effect.

 Continue to layout the app's interface by adding a Label, ImageView, two Buttons and a Horizontal Stack View so that it resembles the following: